Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 Like any ceremony, live music can be a wonderful addition to a funeral.
 If there are family members who can play or sing that is lovely.
 Your funeral director will also have contacts with singers and musicians who can be booked for a funeral.

-Recorded music is absolutely fine too and most funeral venues can play the music you want from a Spotify playlist or similar.
+Recorded music is used by most families and generally funeral venues can play the music you want from a Spotify playlist or similar.
 Or you can just let me or the funeral director know which songs you want and the venue will find them online.

-Does a Humanist funeral have to take place at a particular time?
+Does a humanist or secular funeral have to take place at a particular time?

-You can arrange a Humanist funeral for any time of day, subject to availability of your funeral director, your venue and your celebrant.
-Crematorium chapels can be busier from mid-morning to lunchtime with families coming from church funerals, so it is often best to arrange a Humanist funeral for 10am or for the afternoon.
+You can arrange a humanist or secular funeral for any time of day, subject to availability of your funeral director, your venue and your celebrant.
+Crematorium chapels can be busier from mid-morning to lunchtime with families coming from church funerals, so it is often best to arrange a humanist or secular funeral for 10am or for the afternoon.

 That depends on the family and how much you want to include.
-Generally speaking I’d advise allowing about 40 minutes depending on contributions.
+Generally speaking I’d advise allowing about 40-45 minutes depending on contributions.
 This includes time for mourners to enter and to exit.
+In Dublin crematoriums, this typically means you’ll need a ‘double slot’.
+The shorter time slot is designed for families who have already had a church service.

-Anyone can have a Humanist funeral.
-If you want to have a Humanist funeral yourself, make sure that you make your wishes known to the people who will be making the arrangements.
+Anyone can have a humanist or secular funeral.
+If you want to have one yourself, make sure that you make your wishes known to the people who will be making the arrangements.
 It’s a good idea to put your wishes in writing.

 What happens if the venue where we want to have the funeral ceremony can’t accommodate a coffin?